EESSI/docs/docs/governance.md

 # EESSI Governance

-EESSI recognises that formal governance is essential given the ambitions of the project, not just for EESSI itself but also to those who would adopt EESSI and/or fund it's development.
+EESSI recognises that formal governance is essential given the ambitions of the project, not just for EESSI itself but also to those who would adopt EESSI and/or fund its development.

 EESSI is, therefore, in the process of adopting a formal governance model.
 To facilitate this process it has created an _Interim Steering Committee_ whose role is to progress this adoption while also providing direction to the project.